 About her work, Barry Schwabsky, writing for The Nation has said:

-Her paintings and sculptures are included in major museum collections such as the Tate Gallery, the Centre Pompidou, the Musée de la Ville de Paris, the Philadelphia Museum of Art, and the Chicago Art Institute, among others.
+Tanning’s paintings and sculptures are included in major museum collections such as the Tate Gallery, Centre Pompidou, Musée de la Ville de Paris, the Philadelphia Museum of Art, and the Art Institute in Chicago, among others.

 Dorothea Tanning died on January 31, 2012, at the age of 101.